wp-plugins/sz-google/readme.txt

 = GOOGLE ANALYTICS =
 **<a href="http://goo.gl/6bzDMO"> </a>**

+In this module you can find many components that allow integration of your website with the Google Analytics.

 **Generate code:** Once activated the module from the admin panel and entered your code UA, plugin will insert on your web page code needed to google analytics to generate statistics access your website.

 * `Google analytics classic and universal.`